ithunter0428/BanQu-ReactNative/README.md

 5. Data Flow using Redux

 		I loaded "UserInfo" from API and I saved this data in "store".
+		I also created actions and reducers.
-		Then By using "useSelector", I get the value of "userinfo" such as interested tags, username and etc.
+		Then By using "useSelector", I get the value of "userinfo" in global store.

 6. Using Hook

-		By using "useState()" and "useEffect()" function, I store data as state which I get from API.
+		By using "useState()" and "useEffect()" function, I store data which I get from API and use this as state.

 7. Message Search By Keyword and Tag